salomalo/Sarda-Backup/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

-= How can I get more features for my WooCommerce plugin? = You can get more features with the premium version of YITH WooCommerce Ajax Search, available on [YITH page]( https://yithemes.com/themes/plugins/yith-woocommerce-ajax-search/).
+= How can I get more features for my WooCommerce plugin? = You can get more features with the premium version of YITH WooCommerce Ajax Search, available on [YIThemes page]( https://yithemes.com/themes/plugins/yith-woocommerce-ajax-search/).
 Here you can read more about the premium features of the plugin and make it give it its best shot!

 = How can I try the full-featured plugin? =